Contract Functionality Implementation: General Information

 Before you create a contract, you need to perform the system configuration tasks and then create all the entities that will be used during the creation of contracts, such as non-stock items (to represent specific services in the contract), contract items, and contract templates.

-Before you perform the system configuration tasks, on the Enable/Disable Features (CS100000) form, you activate the Contract Management feature in your MYOB Advanced instance.
+Before you perform the system configuration tasks, on the Enable/Disable Features (CS100000) form, you activate the Contract Management feature in your MYOB Acumatica instance.
 Then on the General tab of the Accounts Receivable Preferences (AR101000) form, you clear the Hold Documents on Entry check box, which affects on the status of an invoice that the system generates when you bill a contract.
 In the final configuration step, you enable auto-numbering for contracts.
 For more information, see Managing Segmented Keys.

 After configuring the system, you create the main contract entities (non-stock items, contract items, and contract templates):

 1. On the Non-Stock Items (IN202000) form, a non-stock item must be created for each item to be included in the contract.
-You create these items if they do not already exist in MYOB Advanced.
+You create these items if they do not already exist in MYOB Acumatica.

 For more information, see Non-Stock Item: General Information.